ShreshthSingh/Victor/README.md

 # Victor 1.0 (Balidan sarvopary)
-Victor: [Everything works offline be it sessioning,be it meal planning etc] except youtube videos. ;) To run this project on your local machine.
+Victor: [ATTENTION: Everything works offline be it sessioning,be it meal planning etc] except youtube videos. ;) To run this project on your local machine.
 First install android studio+emulator
-Install flutter sdk https://www.tutorialspoint.com/flutter/flutter_installation.htm after installation go to cmd and into the drive where flutter is installed type "flutter create test" after the project is created replace the files there by the files in this repository then in that folder just run " ../../../ > flutter run" Happy Testing ;)
+Install flutter sdk https://www.tutorialspoint.com/flutter/flutter_installation.htm
+1) Create a new Flutter project via flutter create some_project
+2) Replace the lib/ folder and the pubspec.yaml file with the attached files
+3) Possibly add assets like images or fonts or adjust the AndroidManifest.xml / Info.plist file to add data/ permissions( if any)
+4) flutter packages get
+5) flutter run (with a running emulator or real device connected to your machine) to view the app